Andreasdahlberg/CANDrive/README.md

 Serial port and baudrate can be configured [here](firmware/config.py) or on the command line, e.g.
 *scons monitor SERIAL_PORT=/dev/ttyACM0 BAUD_RATE=921600*

-#### Debug Console
-CANDrive incorporates a simple debug console used for traces and debug commands.
-The debug commands are not intended for controlling the motors during normal usage since they bypass several of the safety features.

-The debug console is available at JP1 and disabled by default.
+The serial port used by the monitor is available at JP1 and is disabled by default.
 It can be enabled by moving jumper J1.
-Type *scons serial* to access the console, this is only a shortcut for minicom at the moment and will be incorporated into the serial monitor at some point.

 ##### Available commands
 ###### rpm